INSURANCE - CAR INSURANCE

 Again, if you're renting a car with a credit card, most cards offer what's called secondary coverage, which means it doesn't kick in until after you file a claim with your personal insurance policy (if you have one).

-How to steer clear of temporary car insurance scams
+How to avoid temporary car insurance scams

 If you need coverage for a short amount of time, remember that legitimate auto insurers don't typically offer that.
 So if you do see an advertisement for one-month, one-week, or even one-day car insurance, that could be a red flag for a scam.